how-do-i-docs/design/README.md

-# design
+# Design

-Repository housing design details for "How Do I Docs?"
+This repository houses design details for "How Do I Docs?"!